-2. Pursue Personal Growth: Valuing personal growth creates huge opportunities.
-It means you’re not stuck being the same for your whole life.
-It means the relationship you have with your kids can grow and change over the years.
-You are capable of adding new dynamics to your parenting style; If you want to be a more patient parent, you can learn patience.
+2. Pursue Personal Growth: Valuing personal growth creates huge opportunities because it means you’re not stuck being the same your whole life.
+It means the relationship you have with your kids can grow and change until your last breath.
+It means you’re capable of adding new dynamics to your parenting style.
+If you want to be a more patient parent, you can learn patience.
 If you want to add adventure to your life, you can be more adventurous.
-Personal growth means you can grow as a parent and add to your character or personality those things you most desire.
+Personal growth means you can grow as an individual – and a parent- by adding to your character or personality those things you most desire.

-When I was a young mom, I wanted to be kind to my children and gentle to them, so I made it a priority and learned kindness.
-As my children became teenagers, it became clear that some of my early-life experiences had affected how I parent.
-Instead of feeling hopeless, I’ve made it a priority to learn new parenting strategies.
-I’ve owned my discovery, been open with my kids, apologized when I missed it, and learned new patterns of parenting.
-I still struggle with old habits from time to time, but I am growing and my kids feel seen and loved by my willingness to change.
+When I was a young mom, I wanted to be softer toward my children and find ways to be patient with them, so I made it a priority and spent time learning about kindness within our family structure.
+As a mom of teenagers new needs became clear: like learning how to really listen instead of finishing sentences or interrupting them when they needed to vent.
+Instead of feeling hopeless, I made it a priority to learn new parenting strategies.
+I owned my discovery, had open conversations with my kids, apologize when I miss it, and continue practicing new patterns of parenting.
+I still struggle with old habits, but I’m growing.
+Plus, my kids feel seen and loved by my willingness to change.

-3. Give Time and Energy to Your Family: Every new parent learns really fast that parenting takes a lot of time and energy.
-It takes years and years of effort to raise a child and all this effort comes at a real cost to you.
-Life with children means adjusting to the fact that a whole other person (or multiple people) needs your time and attention.
+3. Give Time and Energy to Your Family: Every new parent learns very quickly parenting takes a lot of time and energy.
+It takes years of effort to raise a child and all this effort comes at a real cost.
+Life with children means adjusting to the fact that a whole other person (or persons) needs you.
 This change can feel disorienting and bring with it a true sense of loss of your “before kids” life.

 Raising kids is hard work, but it’s good work.
 Anything worth doing is.
-Successful parenting happens when you give time and energy to the long process of raising your kids.
-The result is unexpected: feelings of happiness and fulfillment which develop into joy.
+There is success when you surrender to the time and energy required for parenting.

-4. Learning to Serve: Service is the labor that contributes to the welfare of another.
+4. Learn the Art of Service: Service is the labor that contributes to the welfare of another.
 It requires energy, a positive attitude, a willingness to accommodate another person, and the ability to overlook being wronged.
-Service is a natural part of parenting but it doesn’t come naturally for most.
-It means putting the value of your children and their needs above your own.
+Service is a natural part of parenting but it doesn’t come naturally to most.
+It means caring for your children and their needs before your own almost all the time.

 It might feel counterintuitive to willingly put the many needs of your children first.
-After all, there are other things to consider – healthy boundaries, self-care, and teaching your children independence.
-You might feel scared you will become a doormat or allow your family to take an unfair advantage of you.
-It turns out there is plenty of evidence that shows that caring for the needs of another person can bring personal reward and even joy.
+After all, there are other things you need as well – healthy boundaries, self-care, and teaching your children independence.
+You might feel scared you will become a doormat or allow your family to take an unfair advantage of you if you serve them.
+It turns out there is plenty of evidence that shows the hard task of caring for the needs of another person can actually bring personal reward and even joy.

-The art of service isn’t always perfect or linear but with intention you can find your own healthy rhythms and reap the many benefits that come with caring deeply for the needs your family.
+The art of service isn’t always perfect or linear but with intention you can find your own healthy rhythms and reap the many benefits that come with caring deeply for the needs of your children.

-Another important part of parenting is to teach communication to your kids.
+Another important part of parenting is teaching your kids to communicate.
 I have a couple of kids who are quieter and process internally.
-They need to learn things like how our body language helps us communicate or how to feel more confident when speaking to people you don’t know.
-I have a couple of kids who are external processors.
-They’ve needed to learn to make room for other people’s thoughts and feelings, the art of journaling, and what is appropriate shareable information.
-Kids also need to learn how to process feelings in a healthy way, how to express themselves, how to process feelings of anger, and more.
+They’ve had to learn things like how body language helps (or hurts) your communication or how to share feelings that feel big or scary.
+I also have a couple of kids who are external processors.
+They’ve had to learn to make room for other people’s thoughts and feelings.
+All kids (and adults) will benefit from learning more about how to process feelings and express themselves in healthy ways.

-6.Practicing Emotional Flexibility: You’re running late to pick your husband up from the airport and the two grumpy toddlers in the back seat hate that you woke them up from their nap early only to put them in the car.
+6.Develop Emotional Flexibility: Imagine this: you’re running late to pick your husband up from the airport and the two grumpy toddlers in the back seat hate that you woke them up from their nap early only to put them in the car.
 All of a sudden, traffic comes to a complete stop and there is nothing you can do but sit and wait it out.
 The grumpy toddlers suddenly become angry and start screaming.
 Life is now a pressure cooker.

 The ability to adjust your emotions to accommodate sudden changes in your day is important for you and your family.
-We all know a good day can suddenly become a bad one.
-The temptation to let our emotions follow along without restraint is real.
-Keeping our emotions in normal ranges when things make us angry or flustered allows us to keep our family atmosphere relatively stable.
-It also helps us support each other (instead of working against each other) during stressful moments.
+We all know a good day can suddenly take a turn for the worse.
+The temptation to let your emotions follow along without restraint is real.
+Keeping your emotions in normal ranges when things make you angry or flustered allows you to keep your family atmosphere relatively stable.
+It also helps you support each other (instead of working against each other) during stressful moments.